apakhbari/CheatSheets/Orchestration/Kubernetes/logging-plan/README.md

 ## Overview
 ## TL;DR (one-line plan)
+- You have one Graylog instance running in cluster A.
+- You have multiple Kubernetes clusters (including cluster B) whose pod logs you want to collect.

-Run a node-level log collector (DaemonSet — e.g. Fluent Bit) on the source cluster that enriches logs with Kubernetes metadata and ships them to a single Graylog GELF input.
-In Graylog use streams (or pipelines routing) keyed on the Kubernetes namespace field to separate projects, and set your index set rotation to daily to keep per-day indices.
+- Run a node-level log collector (`DaemonSet` — e.g. `Fluent Bit`) on the source cluster that enriches logs with Kubernetes metadata and ships them to a single `Graylog GELF input`.
+In Graylog use `streams` (or `pipelines routing`) keyed on the Kubernetes `Cluster name + namespace` field to separate projects, and set your `index set rotation to daily` to keep per-day indices.
+Also Possibly keep different retention per project

 ### Why DaemonSet (recommended) vs sidecar per-pod